-- 1. Final examination: the final master's examination for the master's programme, as referred to in Article 7.3 section 3 of the WHW. - 2.
+- Course guide: a document provided by the course coordinator, or a page in the online learning environment of a course containing information on content, learning outcomes, the way a student can reach the learning outcomes and the way the learning outcomes will be assessed.
+The information in the course guide is an elaboration from the Study Handbook.
+In case of inconsistency between the course guide and the Study Handbook, the Study Handbook shall prevail. - 2.
 Examining Board: the board established by the joint partner institutions, as referred to in Article 7.12 of the WHW, which is responsible for the (interim) examinations of the programme. - 3.
 Examiner: the person appointed by the Examining Board to conduct interim examinations and determine their result. - 4.
 Education and Examination Regulations, EER: the Education and Examination Regulations, as referred to in Article 7.13 WHW, of MWT; - 5.
-Joint Agreement: the agreement between Wageningen University, University of Groningen and University, of Twente "Gemeenschappelijke Regeling Joint Degree Wetenschappelijke Master Water Technology (MWT) d.d.
-14 October 2011", regarding the joint degree MWT offered by the three joint partner institutions. - 6.
-Joint partner institutions: Wageningen University, University of Groningen and University of Twente, being the universities that are party to the Joint Agreement. - 7.
-Study Handbook: contains the part of the EER relating to the particular programmes and is available on internet. - 8.
-Course guide: a document provided by the course coordinator, ora page in the online learning environment of a course containing information on content, learning outcomes, the way a student can reach the learning outcomes and the way the learning outcomes will be assessed.
-The information in the course guide is an elaboration from the Study Handbook.
-In case of inconsistency between the course guide and the Study Handbook, the Study Handbook shall prevail. - 9.
-Interim examination, (Dutch: tentamen,): an assessment of knowledge, understanding and skills relating to a course. - 10.
-Resit (Dutch: hertentamen): an assessment of knowledge, understanding and skills relating to a course which the student takes after having failed to pass an interim examination or after having timely withdrawn from an interim examination.
+Final examination: the final master's examination for the master's programme, as referred to in Article 7.3 section 3 of the WHW. - 6.
+Interim examination: an assessment of knowledge, understanding and skills relating to a course. - 7.
+Joint Agreement: the agreement between Wageningen University, University of Groningen and University of Twente "Gemeenschappelijke Regeling Joint Degree Wetenschappelijke Master Water Technology (MWT) d.d.
+14 October 2011", regarding the joint degree MWT offered by the three joint partner institutions. - 8.
+Joint partner institutions: Wageningen University, University of Groningen and University of Twente, being the universities that are party to the Joint Agreement. - 9.
+Resit (Dutch: hertentamen): an assessment of knowledge, understanding and skills relating to a course which the student takes after having failed to pass an interim examination or after having timely withdrawn from an interim examination. - 10.
+Study Handbook: contains the part of the EER relating to the particular programmes and is available on internet.